UlyssesZh/telepathic-sparkle/README.md

 If Sunset could do it by accident, maybe she could figure out how to do it on purpose.

+"Wow, you think it is possible to replicate such advanced mind magic?"
+Starlight, after reading the conversation on the magic journal, asked with a raised eyebrow.

+"I am not sure, but I have to try!"
+Twilight replied, her eyes sparkling with excitement.
+"This could be a breakthrough in understanding how magic and minds work together.
+Starlight, could you help me with the research?"

+"Of course!"
+Starlight said enthusiastically, her own curiosity as piqued as Twilight's.
+"But just let me finish the tea cakes first."

-## Twilight's research
+## Research

-For the next several days, Twilight immersed herself in research with a fervor.
+For the next several days, Twilight and Starlight immersed themselves in research with a fervor.
 Books were stacked in teetering towers around the castle library.
 Scrolls littered every surface.
 Charts and diagrams papered the walls like a mad scientist's lab.
 Spike did his best to help,
 but even he had to take snack breaks to survive the whirlwind of Twilight's study sessions.

-Twilight wrote letters to Princess Celestia, Starswirl the Bearded, Sunburst, and Zecora, asking each for any knowledge about telepathic magic.
+Twilight wrote letters to Princess Celestia, Sunburst, and Zecora, asking each for any knowledge about telepathic magic.
-Celestia replied graciously, admitting she knew very little beyond old theories.
+Celestia replied graciously, admitting she knew very little beyond old theories, and Zecora replied with a cryptic rhyme:
-Starswirl's response, dense and filled with technical jargon, offered a few promising leads but warned of the dangers of mind magic.
-Sunburst sent several book recommendations, and Zecora replied with a cryptic rhyme:

 "A bridge unseen, a link unmade,<br>
 The thoughts of others must be weighed.<br>